20 CMOs sound off on the trends, challenges and

 RUSS FINDLAY, HISCOX: Content and SEO.
 It’s all about SEO, optimizing content, and putting metrics behind it and having a solid distribution plan.
 Marketers need to think more like a media publisher or a newsroom.
 How will you maximize the value of a piece of content?
 You might have a great video or whitepaper, and you don’t want it to be a one and done.
 How is that contributing to your overall SEO performance?

-LILY TOMOVICH, MGM: We own about half of Las Vegas, so the only thing that can differentiate us is our level of service.
-We had to home in on our differentiating ability to deliver the guest experience.
-There was no question that we had built an entertainment brand, we just had never spoken about ourselves like that.
-We decided this fall to launch a massive corporate brand campaign on MGM.
-We really wanted to tell the world who we were and what we stood for.
-We spent a year and a half in the trenches working and building the brand inside out.
-We wanted to make sure that we aligned our culture with our brand.
+LILI TOMOVICH, MGM RESORTS INTERNATIONAL: We own about half of Las Vegas, and I believe we have the best assets of any company on the strip.
+Having said that, the most important element that can differentiate us from our competition is our level of service and the guest experiences we can deliver.
+And I think we do that better than anyone else.
+We believe that MGM exists to entertain the human race and there is no question that we have built a world leading entertainment brand.
+We decided this fall to launch our first ever corporate brand campaign where we told the world at large who MGM was and what we stand for.
+We spent a year and a half in the trenches working and building the brand from the inside out.
+We wanted to make sure that we aligned our culture with our brand and that our employees were ready to deliver the “show” to our guests.
 That was so incredibly important.
-Before you tell your brand proposition to the world at large, you better damn well be prepared to deliver it.
+Before we could tell our brand proposition to the world at large, we had to make sure we were ready to deliver it.

 JENNIFER BREITHAUPT, CITI: The mission to provide unmatched experiences that are unique for Citi cardholders hasn’t changed but the scope certainly has.
 In the last 10 years my team and I have built Citi’s entertainment access platform, Private Pass, into one of the largest consumer-access platforms of any brand.
 And the platform has grown significantly in the past five years.
 In 2017 alone, cardmembers have had access to over 12,000 events with some of the world’s biggest artists including Katy Perry, Lady Gaga, Guns N’ Roses and more.
 We have tapped into experiential marketing to differentiate our brand and engage consumers through their passion for music, sports and dining.